sommishra01/SB-Financial/posts/personal-finance-habits-before-30.md

 description: Discover the top personal finance habits every Indian should build before turning 30.
 Learn budgeting, investing, SIPs, savings, insurance, and wealth-building strategies.
-category: "Personal Finance "
+category: Personal Finance
-author: "Shashwat Bajpai "
+author: Shashwat Bajpai
 ---
 Your 20s are not just about careers, relationships, and self-discovery.
 They are also the most important years for building **financial stability**.